fatihtepe/MyDevOps/InterviewQA.md

 C Delivery vs C Deployment

-- `Continuous Delivery` has some manual intervantion like after CI processes done you should click the button for CD process.
+- `Continuous Delivery` has some manual intervention like after CI processes done you should click the button for CD process.
 OR someone sign in to Jenkins dashboard and click the button

 - `Continuous Deployment` is automatically deploy after CI process is done.
 There is no manual interaction.
-For example, when developer push code to GitHub CI processes start automataically after that CD process start.
+For example, when developer push code to GitHub CI processes start automatically after that CD process start.

-  - Eveyrhing is automatically there is no zero Human intervantion.
+  - Everything is automatically there is no zero Human intervention.

 [What Happens When You Hit Enter?
 CI/CD ](https://www.youtube.com/watch?v=zVpSnlTyrPc&t=381s)